Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 However, after those first six months, a new membership year begins – and this marks your final 12 months of status.

-Think of status hold more as a six-month freebie followed by a standard membership year, rather than 18 months of worry-free status.
+Think of status hold more as a six-month freebie followed by a standard membership year, rather than 18 months of completely worry-free status.

 What happens to your Qantas status during a status hold?